traefik/traefik/docs/basics.md

 Separate multiple rule values by `;` (semicolon) in order to enable ALL semantics (i.e., forward a request if all rules match).

 You can optionally enable `passHostHeader` to forward client `Host` header to the backend.
+You can also optionally enable `passTLSCert` to forward TLS Client certificates to the backend.

 Following is the list of existing matcher rules along with examples: